Hisham9995/Kickstarter_analysis-/README.md

 # Analysis and Challenges
-We can see the data provided  is organized based on different aspects, 1-Average amount of donation
+We can see the data provided  is organized based on different aspects,
+1. Average amount of donation
-2-Status and goal of the campaign
+2. Status and goal of the campaign
-3-The description
+3. The description
-3- Amount pledged, the average amount of donation
+4. Amount pledged, the average amount of donation
-4- Category and subcategory type
+5. Category and subcategory type
-5- The dates on which the campaigns began and ended This analysis was achieved  by Filtering  the data
+6. The dates on which the campaigns began and ended

+This analysis was achieved  by Filtering  the data